-- Service 170A: Queen Street Bus Terminal → Woodlands Centre Rd (Opp Blk 1A)
+- Service 170A: Queen Street Terminal → Woodlands Centre Road (Opp Blk 1A)

-Service 170 caters to higher demand between Little India/Rochor Canal and Woodlands Road, mostly from foreign workers commuting from Little India back to their dormitories at Woodlands Road.
+Service 170 caters to high demand between Little India/Rochor Canal and Woodlands Road, mostly from foreign workers commuting from Little India back to their dormitories along Woodlands Road.
 Although SMRT Service 960 offers the fastest route, frequent overcrowding on the service leads to greater patronage for Service 170.

 - SBST Service 170X (Kranji MRT – Kotaraya II Ter)